vectordotdev/timber-elixir/README.md

 ## Overview

 Timber for Elixir pairs with the [Timber console](https://app.timber.io) to provide a complete structured logging system.
-It automatically turns your raw text logs into rich structured events, allowing you to query, graph, and alert on them.
+Automatically turning your raw text logs into rich structured events.
+This gives you _complete_ insight into your application, allowing you to query, graph, and alert on log data.

 For example, it turns this: